OfficeDev/microsoft-teams-apps-askaway/README-questionlyBot.md

 ## How to configure the bot

 The App Id and App Secret, generated during the registration, for the bot are read from the `MicrosoftAppId` and `MicrosoftAppPassword` environment variables, specified in the `.env` file.
+Key vault resource name is read from `KeyVaultName` environment variable as well.
 These can be configured in the Azure Web App under _Application Settings > App Settings_.

+Key vault resource should contain following secrets:
+`MongoDbUri`,
+`ApplicationInsightsInstrumentationKey`,
+`MicrosoftAppPassword`,
+`AvatarKey`

+Read more on how to configure key vault [here](https://docs.microsoft.com/en-us/azure/key-vault/general/assign-access-policy-portal).